-Transmitter explanation.
+Transmitter circuit explanation.

-The most involved part of the range finder is the receiver, but transmitting the 40KHz signal is just as important but very straightforward because the PICmicro does all of the work for us.
+The most involved part of the range finder is the receiver, but transmitting the 40KHz signal is just as important but very straightforward as the PICmicro does most of the work for us.

-We need to transmit a large signal in order to carry enough energy to have a portion of it reflected back to the receiver, but we do not want to create problems of ringing (see transducer mounting) by transmitting too much energy.
-To do this, we drive the transducer using a simple form of push-pull.
-This ensures that the transducer is operating with both cycles of the 40KHz wave for maximum efficient.
-And because it is operating from only a 5 Volt supply, it does not swamp the receiver.
+We need to transmit as large a signal as possible in order to carry enough energy to have a portion of it reflected back to the receiver.
+To do this, we drive the transducer in a simple form of push-pull setup.
+This ensures that the transducer is operating with both cycles of the 40KHz wave.
 The illustration below shows this: -

-The transmitting transducer is connected to PORTB.4 and PORTB.5 of the PICmicro.
-When PORTB.4 is driven high, PORTB.5 is pulled low, and vice versa.
-This is carried out at 40,000 times per second in order to produce a 40KHz push-pull effect on each pin of the transducer.
-We are still only driving the transducer at 5 volts, but the above method allows the transducer to transmit more energy per ping.
+The waveform entering the base of the transistor is our 40KHz signal produced by the PICmicro.
+This is then amplified by the transistor and produces a two phase output on its emitter and collector.
+When one is pushing, the other is pulling. i.e. out of phase by 180°.
+We are still only driving the transducer at 5 volts, but the above method imitates a drive of nearly double that.
 This arrangement will give us an effective range of a little over 2 metres, which is more than enough to experiment with, and indeed enough for most applications.